-Topics: We will cover a variety of topics in this class, including the language of functions; the properties of limits and continuity; differentiation and techniques; applications of differentiation, including optimization; calculus of exponential and logarithmic functions; antiderivatives and integration; the fundamental theorem of calculus.
-This list is by no means exhaustive, but does accurately describe the majority of the semester, and corresponds roughly to chapters 1 through 6 of the text.
+Topics: We will cover a variety of topics in this class, including algebraic techniques of integration; further applications of integration; differential equations and modeling; the parametric and polar coordinate systems and their applications; sequences, series, and Taylor polynomials.
+This list is by no means exhaustive, but does accurately describe the majority of the semester, and corresponds roughly to chapters 7 through 11 of the text.

 Homework: Homework will be assigned weekly on Webassign.
-It will be assigned on Friday and due the following Thursday.
+It will be assigned on Wednesday and due the following Wednesday.
 Since calculators are not permitted on quizzes and tests, I encourage you to use them sparingly on the homework, but computations will sometimes require them.
-As for late homework, Webassign has been programmed to allow you to extend each deadline for 24 hours in exchange for a slight penalty on work not completed by the original deadline.
-We will also have various written homework assignments throughout the semester, due approximately every two weeks; these allow students to practice communicating mathematics and to encounter problems which Webassign is ill-suited to pose.
+Late homework will not be accepted.
+The lowest Webassign grade will, however, be dropped.
+We will also have various written homework assignments throughout the semester; these allow students to practice communicating mathematics and to receive more comprehensive feedback than would be possible on Webassign.

-Quizzes: Following the completion of each chapter, we will have a quiz covering the material contained in that chapter.
+Quizzes: Each week during the Tuesday discussion section, we will have a quiz covering the previous week's material.
 These serve the dual purpose of both preparation for working in a test environment and practice in effectively writing and communicating your ideas in calculus.
-Of particular note is the diagnostic quiz, which will serve as the chapter 1 quiz and will be administered during the second week of class.
-The purpose of this quiz is to indicate to each student his or her preparedness for the subsequent material in the class: the quiz will cover precalculus-level topics, so a student may reconsider his or her enrollment in the class based on the performance on this quiz.
 Quizzes may not be made up, but rather, I will drop your lowest grade.
-The diagnostic quiz score, however, may not be dropped.

 Exams: There will be two midterms and a final.
-As Math 1210 is a coordinated course, all tests are jointly written and all students take a common exam.
-The midterms will be held on Thursday, September 29, and Thursday, November 10; they will begin at 7:00 PM and will last 90 minutes.
+As Math 1320 is a coordinated course, all tests are jointly written and all students take a common exam.
+The midterms will be held on Thursday, February 25, and Thursday, April 14; they will begin at 7:00 PM and will last 90 minutes.
 For students with midterm time conflicts, there will be a make-up exam given on the following morning at 7:20 AM, for which requests must be submitted at least a week before the test.
 Exams are closed-book, with no calculators permitted.
 In exceptional cases in which a student cannot sit either exam time, that student must notify me as soon as possible (and at least one week in advance of the test date), and we will find a more amenable time.
-The final will be held on Saturday, December 10, at 7:00 PM; this exam is comprehensive (with a slight bias toward material that was not represented on either Midterm) and will last three hours.
+The final will be held on Saturday, May 7, at 7:00 PM; this exam is comprehensive (with a slight bias toward material that was not represented on either Midterm) and will last three hours.